dbt-labs/corp/handbook/benefits.md

 **Vesting**

 Stock options will continue to vest at their regular rate during paid or unpaid leave.
-Vesting will be paused during unpaid leave.

 **Return to Work**